arshavir-andreas/Shakhmat/README.md

 PGN notation mastering has some advantages:

 1. They will learn openings more easily.
-2. It will be straighforward for them to memorize openings sidelines and variations.
+2. It will be straightforward for them to memorize openings sidelines and variations.
 3. They will recognize and assimilate tactical patterns easier.
 4. Their calculation abilities will be improved.